Archbishop of Paris resigns over 'ambiguous' relationship with a woman | DW | 02.12.2021

 Aupetit had led the Catholic church in Paris since 2018.

 The bishops' conference said Pope Francis appointed Georges Pontier, the former archbishop of Marseille, as Apostolic Administrator of Paris.
-In the past, Pope Francis had refused other resignations proferred in similar circumstances.
+In the past, Pope Francis had refused other resignations offered in similar circumstances.

 In October, the Catholic Church in France released a devastating report from an independent commission chronicling sex abuse of children by priests in the church over decades.
 Since 1950, the report estimated clergy had abused more than 200,000 children in France.